 Return to Michaelchurch

 Perhaps the purchase of the Gypsy Moth provided some of the motivation to move back to England on a more full-time basis.
-1928 was the year that Randolph came into his inheritance of £100,000 (equivalent to more than £4 million today).
+1928 was the year that Randolph came into his inheritance of £60,000 (equivalent to more than £3.6 million today).
 However, it was not until 1931 that Randolph actually moved back into Michaelchurch Court.
-Randolph undertook extensive alterations to the Court, [xxxii] knocking down walls to make bigger rooms, pulling down the old stables, building a swimming pool, and, most important of all, building himself an airfield in the fields behind the house. [xxxiii] Later in the 1930s, Randolph also leased a flat in a newly-built apartment block in London, at 55 Chesterfield House, Mayfair. [xxxiv]
+Randolph undertook extensive alterations to the Court, knocking down walls to make bigger rooms, pulling down the old stables, building a swimming pool, and, most important of all, building himself an airfield in 1930 in the fields behind the house.
+From at least 1936, Randolph also leased a flat just off Hyde Park – Marlborough Gate Cottage, Elms Mews, Lancaster Gate.

 The 1930s were perhaps the golden years of Michaelchurch Court.
-His niece, Lindsey, although only a young child in the late 1930s, remembers her regular visits there as idyllic times.
-Certainly, there was a lot of entertainment done, as the visitors ’ book shows.
+His niece, Lindsey Baxendale (née Hunter), although only a young child in the late 1930s, remembers her regular visits there as idyllic times.
+Certainly, there was a lot of entertainment done, as the visitors’ book shows.
 Visitors came from all over: France, Italy, Switzerland, the United States, even Moldavia.
-Baron Robert and Baroness Diane Berckheim de Watteville from their beautiful château, Schoppenwihr, near Colmar in Alsace. [xxxvi] Baron R A and Baroness Frideswith de Lyndon from Holland. [xxxvii] Actors.
-And, of course, pilots. [xxxviii] Many of the visitors flew in an aeroplane for the first time: Baptême de l ’ air! ; First flight – longing for more .
+Baron Robert and Baroness Diane Berckheim de Watteville from their beautiful château, Schoppenwihr, near Colmar in Alsace.
+Baron Robert and Baroness Frideswith de Lyndon from Holland.
+Actors.
+And, of course, pilots.
+Many of the visitors flew in an aeroplane for the first time: Baptême de l’air! ; First flight – longing for more .
 They left other notes too: The Garden of Eden ; Not wanting to leave at all ; From the way I have been treated, I might have been the Prince of Wales .
-Some of the visitors were likely Randolph ’s gay friends, since Randolph himself was homosexual, something his mother and sister much disapproved of. [xxxix]

-Randolph clearly flew a lot during these years.
-The Hereford Times reported in its columns,
+Randolph flew a lot during these years, including back and forth to Geneva.
+The Hereford Times reported in its columns:

 A Herefordshire Airman